Best OBS Studio Settings for Live Streaming [2024 Update]

 streamlabs obs live streaming software

-It enables you to multistream to various platforms like YouTube, Facebook, Twitch, and TikTok.
+You can multistream with OBS streaming on YouTube, Facebook, Twitch, and TikTok.
 You also have the option to create an RTMP server to live stream to any endpoint of your choice.
 This helps you reach a wider audience as viewers across different platforms can watch your streams as they happen.

 You can also invite guests to join your live streams through the Collab Cam feature.
 It enables you to bring much-needed engagement to your streams, with the free plan permitting 1 guest, while the paid plan allows up to 11 guests or cameras.
 Streamlabs OBS also offers lots of customizable transitions and overlay themes that you can add to your live stream to change its look.

-Additionally, Streamlabs OBS offers a highlighter that lets you create highlight videos for short video formats like YouTube Shorts, TikToks, and Reels.
+Additionally, Streamlabs OBS offers a highlighter that lets you create highlight videos for short video formats like YouTube Shorts, TikTok clips, and Reels.
 You can easily cut and stitch parts of your videos to make them publish-ready.
+Engaging your viewers with streaming widgets like polls, games, and chats is also possible.

 That said, multistreaming isn’t available on the free plan.
 However, users can upgrade to Streamlabs Ultra to access this and other premium features.
 The upgrade costs $19/month or $149/year.